Sharky90/100-days-of-code/r1-log.md

 Just did the basics of jQuery grabbing text in HTML, attributes,values and classes...
 It really does simplify your workflow since its basically a javascript library with many pre-built methods and objects...
 Tomorrow will be doing a little exercise... 🤘
 #100DaysOfCode

+//Day 47 November 08.
+Friday//
+Big announcement folks !
+I just finished with the front-end part! 🤗 Moving now to Back-end and will be using Python & Django...
+I am really excited and cant wait to make amazing stuff... 💪🤘💻🤓
+#100DaysOfCode